This post may contain affiliate links. Read my full disclosure policy.

 Hello friends.
 This is a recipe from Bali, called Jamu, or Jamu Juice we recently discovered while visiting spring.
 It is an all-natural, anti-inflammatory juice, made with fresh turmeric root, ginger, honey (OR maple) and a squeeze of lemon – that can be served warm like tea or chilled – which has become a godsend ever since we got back from our trip there last spring.

 It’s very simple to make and very often I’ll make a quick batch on Sunday and then drink it during the week.

 It contains powerful anti-inflammatory agents that in my opinion work just as well as Advil, without any side effects or harm to the liver.

-This is an extra large two quart jar that holds 8 cups of Jamu juice.
+This is an extra-large two quart jar that holds 8 cups of Jamu juice.

-Jamu Juice Recipe
+Jamu Juice Recipe (Turmeric Ginger Juice)

 - Prep Time: 15 mins

-- Total Time: 15 mins
+- Total Time: 15 minutes

 - Yield: 8 cups 1x